 6.6.1 Applicability to language

 SPARK is designed to be amenable to static verification of the absence of predefined exceptions, and in particular all cases covered by this vulnerability [SB 11].
-All numeric conversions (both explicit and implicit) give rise to a verification condition that must be discharged, typically using an automated theorem-prover.
+All numeric conversions (both explicit and implicit) give rise to verification conditions that are discharged using SPARK’s automated theorem-prover.
+Except for the unsafe generic function Unchecked_Conversion, conversion between non-numeric types can only happen

+if one type is a derivation of the other,

+if both types are subtypes of a common parent, or

+if all components of the source and target types are either numeric types or related types and conversion is done component-by-component.

+In these cases, SPARK will generate the respective verification conditons to be discharged by the toolchain or by the user.

 If Unchecked_Conversion is used, SPARK will assume that the conversion is correct and will generate TRUE conditions for the conversion and for ‘Valid applied to the conversion.
 Unchecked conversions are highly dependent on the layout of the source and targets of the conversion as well as values contained and do not fit the Spark models analysis.
 Therefore, static correctness of unchecked conversions must be verified by other means.